 |Particulate (Class I )||99.60%||>99.9%|

-The Clearly Filtered pitcher can remove more than 360 harmful contaminants, including fluoride, lead, BPA, and PFOS.
+The Clearly Filtered pitcher can reduce more than 360 harmful contaminants, including fluoride, lead, BPA, and PFOS.
 However, it retains healthy minerals like calcium and magnesium, which give water a pleasant alkaline taste.

-Here is the full list of contaminants removed by
+Here is the full list of contaminants reduced by

 |4-Bromophenyl phenyl ether||>99.9%|